-- to elect John Glasspool and Paul Kelly, as Class III directors, each to serve for a three-year term that expires at the 2024 Annual Meeting of Stockholders, or until his successor is elected and qualified or until his earlier resignation or removal; and - to ratify the appointment of Marcum LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020; and - to approve the Relmada Therapeutics, Inc. 2021 Equity Incentive Plan; - to provide an advisory vote to approve executive compensation; - to provide an advisory vote on the frequency of the advisory vote on executive compensation; and - such other matters as may properly come before the annual meeting or any adjournments or postponement thereof.
+- to elect Charles Casamento and Sergio Traversa, as Class II directors, each to serve for a three-year term that expires at the Annual Meeting of Stockholders in 2026, or until his successor is elected and qualified or until his earlier resignation or removal; - to ratify the appointment of Marcum LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; - to approve an amendment to the Relmada Therapeutics, Inc. 2021 Equity Incentive Plan to increase the shares of our common stock available for issuance thereunder by 2.5 million shares; and - such other matters as may properly come before the annual meeting or any adjournments or postponement thereof.